opengovfoundation/congress-tech-spending/README.md

 ## Credits

-These spreadsheets are manual classifications from Songressional disbursement data converted and provided to the public by the Sunlight Foundation.
+These spreadsheets are manual classifications from Congressional disbursement data converted and provided to the public by the Sunlight Foundation.
 Thank you, Sunlight!

 ## License